zbrachinara/quicksweeper-doc/src/gamemodes.md

 cells will have their numbers changed accordingly.
 No mine will move to an uncovered or flagged cell, nor to a cell directly adjacent to an uncovered cell.
 A flagged mine won't move.
-Flag all mines to win. will move to an uncovered or flagged cell.
+Flag all mines to win.